 These were created through collective workshops in which many of its inhabitants participated.

-I could tell you in this post street by street where to go, where to turn, but I think I would lose the fun of looking for the Murals.
+I could tell you in this post street by the street where to go, where to turn, but I think I would lose the fun of looking for the Murals.
 At least for me!
 I never pay attention to the itineraries that indicate you street by street.

 Museums of Vitoria-Gasteiz